Skip to Content

 There are quite a few hikes that begin here, including some six-to-eight-mile trails down into the valleys below.
 But there are plenty of easier ones, too.

-Families traveling with todders, strollers, less-mobile grandparents or relatives in wheelchairs can walk along the Cirque Rim and Big Meadow, which are three-quarters of a mile combined (one way).
+Families traveling with toddlers, strollers, less-mobile grandparents or relatives in wheelchairs can walk along the Cirque Rim and Big Meadow, which are three-quarters of a mile combined (one way).
 They’re paved and fairly flat.

 High Ridge is a half-mile loop that follows a ridge for part of the way and definitely has some uphill.

-If you take the Sunrise Point spur off of the loop, which I recommend, you’ll do some more serious uphill walking but for only one-tenth of a mile.
+If you take the Sunrise Point spur off of the loop, which I recommend, you’ll do some more serious uphill walking, but for only one-tenth of a mile.
 The vistas are worth the effort.

-Pick up free Junior Ranger workbooks for your kids on your way in to the park or at the ranger station here (or try the souvenir shop; they often have them on hand).
+Pick up free Junior Ranger workbooks for your kids on your way into the park or at the ranger station here (or try the souvenir shop; they often have them on hand).

-We heard a 20-minute talk on the park’s endemic animals.
+We heard a 20-minute talk about the park’s endemic animals.
 It also touched on the park’s flora, fauna and geology.
 We learned the surrounding mountain range is isolated from other nearby ranges and this has a role in determining what animals and plants you will and won’t see.

 The rangers know their stuff and are very good at engaging kids so it was a fun talk, not an academic lecture by any means.